Minor Salivary Gland Cancer

 Minor salivary gland tumors are a type of head and neck tumor.
 These tumors include benign and malignant tumors (minor salivary gland cancer).
 Most minor salivary gland tumors are malignant.
 The most common minor salivary gland tumor is usually either mucoepidermoid carcinoma or adenoid cystic carcinoma.
 Minor salivary gland carcinomas are malignant tumors.
 Pleomorphic adenoma of the minor salivary gland is the most common benign tumor of the minor glands.

 Minor salivary gland tumors of the palate (roof of the mouth) are most common.
 The reasons for the occurrence of minor salivary gland tumors are uncertain.
-Tobacco use, radiation exposure, exposure to chemicals, alcohol consumption are some of the risk factors for the development of minor salivary gland tumors.
+Tobacco use, radiation exposure, exposure to chemicals, and alcohol consumption are some of the risk factors for the development of minor salivary gland tumors.
 Signs and symptoms of malignant minor salivary gland tumors may vary according to their location.
 Avoiding risk factors may be beneficial in minor salivary gland tumor prevention.

 The diagnosis of a minor salivary gland tumor is possible with a biopsy.
 Survival rate may vary depending on the type of minor salivary gland tumor, location, spread, age, and general health of the patient.
 Surgery is the main treatment for tumors of minor salivary glands.
 When necessary, radiation therapy and sometimes chemotherapy also take part in the treatment.